FAST Channels in 2026: Free TV Hits 5.7% of US Viewing [Guide]

 - Ad-tech maturation: Better targeting, measurement, and programmatic buying are raising FAST CPMs toward parity with premium SVOD ad tiers.

-- Studio economics: Studios are increasingly licensing catalog content to FAST channels as a revenue stream for titles that have exhausted their premium licensing windows.
+- Studio economics: Studios are licensing more catalog content to FAST channels as a revenue stream for titles that have exhausted their premium licensing windows.

 - International expansion: FAST is primarily a US phenomenon today, but Pluto TV, Samsung TV Plus, and Roku are expanding aggressively into Europe, Latin America, and Asia-Pacific.

 The limitation: FAST lacks live sports and premium original content, which remain the primary reasons people pay for streaming and cable.
-FAST is a complement to paid services, not a replacement — but it is a significant and growing complement.
+FAST complements paid services rather than replacing them, but it's a growing part of the picture.